Brian Bateman

 Brian Bateman (born February 25, 1973) is an American professional golfer, who played on the PGA Tour.

+Early life and amateur career

 Bateman was born in Monroe, Louisiana.
 He played collegiately at Louisiana State University (LSU) where he graduated in 1996 with a degree in marketing.

-He turned professional in 1996.
+Professional career

+In 1996, Bateman turned professional.
 Bateman played on the Nationwide Tour from 1997 to 2001 and 2010 to 2011, winning once.

-Bateman played on the PGA Tour from 2002 to 2009 after finishing T-32 at Q-school in 2001.
-He got his only win on the PGA Tour in 2007 at the Buick Open.
+Bateman played on the PGA Tour from 2002 to 2009.
+He got his only win at the 2007 Buick Open.
 After a poor 2009 season Bateman lost his PGA Tour playing rights.
 He is now an analyst for PGA Tour Live, which provides live streaming coverage of featured groups during rounds one and two of most non-major tournaments.

+Personal life

 Bateman lives on St. Simons Island, Georgia with his wife and son.